espressif/esp-usb/host/class/msc/usb_host_msc/test_app/README.md

 ### Hardware Required

-This test requires two ESP32-S2/S3 boards with a interconnected USB peripherals, one acting as host running MSC host driver and another MSC device driver (tinyusb).
+This test requires two ESP32 development board with USB-OTG support.
+The development boards shall have interconnected USB peripherals, one acting as host running MSC host driver and another MSC device driver (tinyusb).